chalmers-revere/opendlv-signal-viewer/README.md

 ## OpenDLV Microservice to view signals in your web-browser

-This repository provides source code to view any signals that are exchanged in a running session using OpenDLV.io software ecosystem.
+This repository provides source code to view any signals that are exchanged in a running session using OpenDLV software ecosystem.

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)